Workshop Title: Towards Universal Health Coverage (UHC) - promoting and responding to Maternal, Neonatal, Child and Adolescent Health (MNCAH)

 - Applications must be submitted using the Researcher Links application form

-- Applications must be submitted before the above deadline
+- Application must be submitted before the above deadline

-- Participants must have a research or academic position (a permanent post, research contract, or fellowship etc.) at a recognised research institution either in the UK or in South Africa.
-A limited number of non-funded places in particular for SA researchers working in the commercial sector will also be offered.
-These non-funded participants will be responsible for their own travel and accommodations arrangements and costs.
+- Participants must have a research or academic position (a permanent post, research contract, or fellowship etc.) at a recognised research institution either in the UK, South Africa or Kenya.

-- Please note, participants are expected to attend all sessions of the workshop.
+- Please note that participants are expected to attend and contribute to all sessions of the workshop.

 - Experience and relevance of the applicant’s research area to the workshop